google/pyaedj/platform/README.md

 # py-ae-dj

-## Python 2.7 server with server-side template rendering
+## Python 2.7 server with Django and server-side template rendering

 ## Goals